-The Do's and Don'ts of Social Media: A Musician's Guide
+The Do's and Don'ts of Social Media For Musicians: An Artist's Guide

-No matter what you think of social media, it is a good advertising tool and a great way to reach fans to increase your fanbase.
+No matter what you may thinl of it personally, social media for musicians is a fantastic advertising tool and a great way to reach fans to increase your fanbase.
 However, as an artist this needs to be done in the right way.
 Over the last few weeks I have had many discussions regarding artists who are not doing it the ‘right way’.
 This being the infamous ‘follow, wait for a follow back, then unfollow’ trick, shameless plugging in their DMs or, my favourite, having their ‘Manager’ send a follow up direct message asking for feedback.

 DO put the ‘social’ back in social media

 Social media is about being social - Interact and support others as much as possible.
 You can make some incredible friends through social media, especially if you're an artist.
 By supporting other artists and others in the music industry, you will meet people who can offer you great opportunities, and even some you can offer those opportunities to.
 Tell your whole story and share your life as well as your music.
 Use social media as a backstage pass, show supporters the behind the scenes stuff.

 Consistency is key with many things but with social media, ensure that you stick with a rough timeline.
 Decide on how much and what you want to post.
 You can choose to not be too active and only talk about the music if you wish, but remain consistent.
 Find your own way of relating to your supporters, and don't be afraid to be personal and open about your life, you are human after all.
 However, if you prefer to remain professional, go for it!
 Whatever you decide to do, keep it consistent.

 Find a username that's simple and available across ALL social media platforms.
 Having a simple username will make it so much easier for people to find you.
 Don’t make it really complicated or understandable only to you.
 You also don’t want to have a hundred different names as it’s confusing and difficult to portray when promoting yourself at gigs.